 The Tulane Bachelor of Science in Public Health (BSPH) degree is an academic degree addressing the health of populations and communities through instruction, service, and community based research.
 Grounded in a background of humanities, social science, and the liberal arts, the degree fulfills Tulane University’s campus-wide undergraduate core proficiency while stressing an additional commitment to quantitative and scientific skills.
 This degree program is nationally accredited and has specific competencies, or educational targets.
-Competencies for the BSPH cover core concepts and structures of public health, along with university-required proficiencies, writing and math skills, and a foreign language.
+Competencies for the BSPH cover core concepts and structures of public health, along with university-required proficiencies, writing and math skills, and a non-English language.

 BSPH Degree Competencies